danielgomezrico/LiveView-Tell-it/README.md

 You can predefine your messages.

-Developed using Eclipse and Android Plugin
+Updated to Android Studio 1.1

 ## License